Why do we fight with our spouse?

 I started researching and reading many different books and medical journals, basically related to medicine, exercise, physiology, mind-body relationship, and nutrition.

-Reading many books had a very deep positive effect on my knowledge, thinking, habit, and most importantly, the perception about life.
+Reading many books had a very deep positive effect on my knowledge, thinking, habit, and most importantly, the perception about health and life.

 If we become unhealthy and ill then nothing remains important in life, every other achievement or success in life just becomes empty.